 Date of Authorship for this Version

 Macey, Jonathan R., "Too Many Notes and Not Enough Votes: Lucian Bebchuk and Emperor Joseph II Kvetch about Contested Director Elections and Mozart’s Seraglio" (2007).
 Faculty Scholarship Series.
-Paper 1382.
+1382.